snijderlab/stitch/BatchFiles.md

 ##### Version (s)

 The version of the batch file.
-For now only version 1.0 is specified, but is included to later add more versions with possible breaking changes in the structure.
 This parameter is required.
-Major versions will not be backwards compatible, 2.0 will not work with Stitch designed for 1.0.
-Minor versions will be backwards compatible, 1.2 will work with Stitch designed for 1.0.
+Major versions will not be backwards compatible, so 2.0 will not work with Stitch designed for 1.0.
+Minor versions will be backwards compatible, so for example 1.2 will work with Stitch designed for 1.0.

 _Example_
 ```
-Version: 1.0
+Version: 1.1
 ```

 ##### Runname (s)